How to Move Files from One Google Drive to Another?

 Take Files Out of Primary Drive Account

-Step 1: Start with signing in to the Drive account from which you want your files to move out.
+Step 1: Go and log in to the Google Drive account from where you want your files to be transferred.

-Step 3: Now, look for the “Drive” option and select it by ticking the box next to it.
+Step 3: Search for the Drive option and then select it by ticking the box next to it.

 Put the Files into Secondary Drive Account